BookerLoL/LearnConceptsInJava/src/main/java/best_practices/readme.md

 - Implement equals and hash code for classes
   - Use `equals` for equality checking
   - `==` if same object reference
-- Big Decimal if need more exact precision

 ## Best Testing Practices